conda/conda/docs/source/test-drive.rst

 “channel” by typing the full URL to the package we want.

 In a browser, go to http://anaconda.org.
-We are looking for a package named “bottleneck” so in the top left box named “Search Packages” type “bottleneck” and click the Search button.
+We are looking for a package named “bottleneck” so in the top left box named “Search Anaconda Cloud” type “bottleneck” and click the Search button.

 There are more than a dozen copies of bottleneck available on Anaconda.org, but we want the most frequently downloaded copy.
 So you can sort by number of downloads by clicking the “Downloads” heading.